 We’ll certainly be on the look out for such a solution and let you know the instant it is found.
 But one thing is for sure, such an invention will be splashed all over the newpapers too.

-A safe effective alternative to vaccines, that actually worked to protect against serious diseases with zero side effects, would revolutionise the medical world – and create a lot of money for its inventor.
+A safe effective alternative to vaccines, that actually worked to protect against serious diseases with zero side effects, would revolutionise the medical world – and create a lot of money for it’s inventor.

 In the meantime charlatans and snake oil abound.